Write unit test in Python

 As you can see the profile of the user has been initialised correctly.

-Use Case 1: User state is active after activation has been completed – SUCCESS
+1st Use Case: User state is active after completing the activation – SUCCESS

 user1.activate()